SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/General_DMA_configuration/Setting_up_HTTPS_on_a_DMA.md

    1. Set *Redirect type* to *Found (302)*.

 > [!NOTE]
-> - Instead of redirecting HTTP traffic to HTTPS, we recommend disabling HTTP completely by removing the HTTP binding, meaning only HTTPS traffic is accepted.
-Once the binding is removed you can close port 80 in the Windows Firewall.
+> - Instead of redirecting HTTP traffic to HTTPS, we recommend disabling HTTP completely by removing the HTTP binding, meaning that only HTTPS traffic will be accepted.
+Once the binding is removed, you can close port 80 in the Windows Firewall.
 > - When Failover is active and HTTPS traffic is required, the virtual IP (or the shared hostname) must be added in the Subject Alternative Name of the TLS/SSL certificate on both DataMiner Agents.

 ## Specifying auto-detection information for an inter-DMA HTTPS connection